 - Wet meadow restoration

-- Freshwater marsh edges & riparian buffers
+- Freshwater marsh edges and riparian buffers

-- Conservation easements & mitigation sites
+- Conservation easements and mitigation sites

 NRCS Practice Fit